yuanchenyang/smalldiffusion/README.md

 ```

 ### U-Net models
-The same code can be used to train [U-Net-based
+The same code can be used to train [U-Net-based models](/examples/unet.py).
+To
-models](/examples/unet.py).
-Multi-GPU training and sampling is also supported
-via [`accelerate`](https://github.com/huggingface/accelerate).
-To train a model
-on the FashionMNIST dataset and generate a batch of samples (after first running
+train a model on the FashionMNIST dataset and generate a batch of samples (after
-`accelerate config`):
+first running `accelerate config`):

 ```
 accelerate launch examples/fashion_mnist.py